eth-library/biodex--mobile-app/backend/README.md

 - Run `docker build -t lepi .` to create the Docker image on your machine.
 You can replace 'lepi' with any name you want
 - Replace the image name of the backend container in 'docker-compose.yml', with the name you used to build the image in previous step

 - Run `docker-compose up -d` in your terminal, to start up all containers.
-This will also pull the Docker images if you don't already have them on your machine.
+This will also pull the needed Docker images such as Postgres, Redis etc. if you don't already have them on your machine.
 - Run `docker exec -ti lepi_backend_1 bash` in your terminal.
 This is to log into the container, which is running the REST API.
 Make sure 'lepi_backend_1' is the name of the running container.
 Else replace it with the correct name or with the container ID.
 - Run `python manage.py runserver 0:8000` and visit http://0.0.0.0:8000/ - you should get a 404 served by Django, means it is running!
+We just do not serve anything on `/`.
 - Run `python manage.py migrate` to create the tables in your database (this needs only to be done the first time or if you update the models)
 - Run `python manage.py createsuperuser` to create a superuser.
 Visit http://0.0.0.0:8000/backend/lepi-admin and use the credentials to log in